Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 14. Miner Bees

-Miner bees are large, solitary bee that nests underground.
+Miner bees are large, solitary bees that nest underground.
 They are black with yellow markings on their head and thorax.

 Miner bees find an existing hole in the ground and burrow into it to create a nest chamber.

-These types of bees in Arkansas can be very helpful in your garden because not only do they pollinate plants but also because they eat pests such as caterpillars and beetles.
+These bees in Arkansas can be very helpful in your garden because they pollinate plants and eat pests such as caterpillars and beetles.